ESG FAQ

 - International institutions and Non-Governmental Organizations (NGOs), and peer working groups and initiatives.

-- Analysis of Environment, Social, and Governance (ESG) rating agencies' expectations.
+- Analysis of the Environment, Social, and Governance (ESG) rating agencies' expectations.

 - Specific requests from investors and customers.